jdoyle5/Air_Hockey/README.md

 ### Over The Weekend:
 - [ ] Get Webpack up and running
 ### Day 1:
-- [ ] Finish creating basic html setup for the Game along with the necessary three.js and keyboard.js files
+- [ ] Finish creating basic html setup for the Game along with the necessary three.js file
 - [ ] Develop a good understanding of three.js and webGL for 3d rendering.
 - [ ] Add score keeping logic to the backend.
 ### Day 2: